michellemounde/dev/docs/CONTRIBUTING.md

-# Welcome to Michelle Mounde's Portfolio contributing guide
+# Welcome to Michelle Mounde's Dev Website contributing guide

 Thank you for investing your time in contributing to our project!
-Any contribution you make will be reflected on [michellemounde.github.io/portfolio/](https://michellemounde.github.io/dev/) :sparkles:.
+Any contribution you make will be reflected on [michellemounde.github.io/dev/](https://michellemounde.github.io/dev/) :sparkles:.

 Read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.